latent-variable/Google_Dino_AI/README.md

 One output corresponses to small jump and the other corresponse to big jump.
 The largest output is selected.
 But in order to activate the jump the value must be greater then zero.

 ## Genetic Algorithm

+**Initial Population**
+The population consist of 100 Dinosours.
+All of which are initialized with random weights ranging from (-1,1).

+**Evaluation**
+The score is kept to determin the best candidates for offsprings.
+The highest scoring Dinos will pass down there genetic information in the form of weights on the neural network.
+The game goes off indefinitely.

+**Selection**
+The two top scoring dinos will pass down there genetic information to the next generation.
+70 percent has the higest scoring genetic information, while 30 percent has the genetic information from the second higest scoring dino.

+**crossover**
+Then at random genes get swap.
+10 percent chance of a specific gene getting swapped by the equivalent from the other parent.

+**mutation**
+At the same time motation to those genes occure.
+10 percent chance of gene mutating.
+This is represented by adding a random value ranging from (-.5,.5) to the specific gene.